top of page

 For 2026 we welcome a new leader in Stewart Haile who has great plans.
 Following our November meeting, and discussions, Stewart is reintroducing the monthly challenge.
 Details of this can be found by clicking the button below.
 We also have a list of provisional places to visit each month over 2026, again click on the button to see the list.

-The winners from the jaunt to Centre Parcs
+The winners from the trip to the Shuttleworth Collection

 By